-8. .5.5 Subsequent success and retention rates of Enabling students in award courses .
-227 8.5.5.1 Success of Enabling students in award courses 8.5.5.2 Retention of Enabling students in award Courses .
-229 est effectiveness of Enabling and Enabling-like courses and 220 tiary preparation programs 229 omments on limitations of data collection and Enabling porting 23/ 7.1 Official reporting 7.2 Tertiary entrance policies 8.8 Su mmary .
-233 9.
-Overvi ew, discussion and conclusions .237 ckground ofile of Enabling and Enabling-like programs 238 e utilisation of Enabling provision by the higher education ctor .
-241 porting and data collection be performance and cost of Enabling programs e significance of the HECS-free status in Enabling provision the responsibility for providing preparatory pathways for n-traditional students .
-251 9.7 7.1 The desirability of continued university involvement in enabling provision 252 0.7 7.2 Dangers associated with single-sector enabling provision plications for future research 9.8 1111 prications for future research .
-239 Attacl nment 1: Enabling Guidelines .261 A ++ a a 1 amant 2.
-Identified magazine of interest to this study 265 Attaci nment 2: Identified programs of interest to this study .
-203 Attacl nment 3A A: Enrolments in university Enabling courses by institution: 1991-99 271 Attacl nment 3I 3: Enrolments in Enabling and Enabling-like courses by institution: 1998 .
-273 Attacl nment 4: submissions 215 Attacl nment 5: List of practitioner seminar participants .
-279 Attacl nment 6: 3 during consultations .
-285
+; 8.5.5 Subsequent success and retention rates of Enabling students in award courses 227 8.5.5.1 Success of Enabling students in award course 8.5.5.2 Retention of Enabling students in award Courses ost effectiveness of Enabling and Enabling-like courses and ertiary preparation programs 229 Comments on limitations of data collection and Enabling 224 eporting. .7.1 Official reporting. .7.2 Tertiary entrance policies 8.8 S ummary 235 9.
+Overv view, discussion and conclusions 237 ackground rofile of Enabling and Enabling-like programs The utilisation of Enabling provision by the higher education ector eporting and data collection The performance and cost of Enabling programs The significance of the HECS-free status in Enabling provisi The responsibility for providing preparatory pathways for on-traditional students 251 9 .7.1 The desirability of continued university involvement 0 enabling provision. .7.2 Dangers associated with single-sector enabling provi 9.8 11 mplications for future research 259 Attacl nment 1 : Enabling Guidelines 261 Attack nment 2 2: Identified programs of interest to this study 265 1 Ittuci 11110111 2 203 Attacl nment 3 3A: Enrolments in university Enabling courses by institution 1991-99

+Attach nment 3 BB: Enrolments in Enabling and Enabling-like courses by institution: 1998.
+272 institution.
+1998 213 Attacl nment 4 Example: Letter advertising consultation sessions and call for submissions 275 A ++ 0 01 amont 5 List of prostitioner cominer participants 270 Auaci nment 5 Example 2 Example 2 Exam 219 Attacl nment 6 6: Project overview and contact for submissions distribut ed during consultations

 Attachment 7: On-site visit dates, institutions and staff consulted .
 287 Attachment 8: List of submissions. .
 289 Attachment 9: Institutional contacts for conduct of student survey 291 Attachment 10: Student survey instrument: Investigation of programs assisting students to access tertiary education .
-293 Attachment 11: Tertiary preparation programs offered by TAFE included in the quantitative analysis (Chapter 8) .
-299 Bibliography .301
+293 Attachment 11: Tertiary preparation programs offered by TAFE included in the quantitative analysis (Chapter 8) 299 Bibliography 301